 Cerebral palsy (CP) is one possible result of damage to a child’s brain while it is in the developmental stages.
 Usually, this means that damage resulting in cerebral palsy happens when the child is in the womb, being born, or just after birth.

 You likely know the medical professional or professionals responsible for any preventable brain damage that caused your child’s cerebral palsy, and they could owe you compensation for your child’s CP.
-Call the Birth Injury Lawyers Group today at (800) 222-9529 for a no-cost discussion regarding your case for awards.
+Call the South Fulton Birth Injury Lawyers Group today at (800) 222-9529 for a no-cost discussion regarding your case for awards.
+Our birth injury lawyers are ready to help you navigate the complex legal space to ensure you get the compensation you deserve.

 For a free legal consultation with South Fulton Cerebral Palsy lawyer, call 1-800-222-9529